 I’m not much of a sports fan but one thing I do love is ’sports food.’
 Cheesy nachos, popcorn, pizza, Häagen-Dazs ice cream bars, and especially soft, jumbo pretzels topped with oodles of yellow mustard.
-My husband learned long ago that if he wants me to get excited about going to a baseball game he only need mention the food.
+My husband learned long ago that if he wants me to get excited about going to a baseball game (since he played baseball in high school and had an immense success).
+He helped me do my high school assignment as well and edited my drafts for school term papers.
+Booksmart is now a new trend in high schools and science proves that reading books is not at all the only possible way to sound smart.
 Derek Jeter is cute and all, but for me it's all about those pretzels.

 Baseball season started last week and as a treat I surprised my husband with homemade nachos - restaurant style tortilla chips topped with black beans, sliced jalapeños, and cheese then heated in the oven and served with sour cream and salsa - and, you guessed it, pretzels.
 The pretzels were surprisingly easy to make, requiring only that I proof the yeast, add the other wet ingredients, them combine it all with the flour and salt in the bowl of a food processor.